sal55/langs/c3notes.md

 As mentioned in my reddit post, this another feature that is a massive change from C. And one of the many things that make conversion *from* C hard (also indexing of pointers with array syntax).

-(M also use value arrays, but with limited support, as from my experience of having them for decades, they were rarely used.
+(M also uses value arrays, but with limited support, as from my experience of having them for decades, they were rarely used.
 At least, there isn't a big hole in the type system as happens with C.)

 ### Fixed arrays

 You say the length of the array is part of its type.
 This might be making the same mistake as Pascal (one of its biggest).

 Typically, you will have a function that takes a pointer to array, but you might variously want to pass it a pointer to an int\[4\] array, or an int\[400\] array (with whatever arrangements to pass the length).
-Or are there are features to help with that (I think I remember seeing slices).
+Or are there are features to help with that (I think I remember seeing slices)?

 Yes, looking further, there is a chart of types int\[4\], int\[\], int\[:\], int\[4\]\*, int\*, which I have to say looks somewhat bewildering (what's difference between copy and assign?).